zengbing15/implement-dapp-doc/docs/rpc-and-transaction.md

 sidebar_position: 3
 ---

-## What's the difference between DApp and Web App?
+## What's the difference between DApps and web apps?

 I'm sure you already have the skills to develop web apps (probably more than I do).
-To help you understand DApps, let's take a look at the differences between DApps and Apps.
+To help you understand DApps, let's take a look at the differences between DApps and web apps.

 :::note
-The DApps mentioned in this doc site are all DApps running on CKB layer1.
+The DApps mentioned in this document site are all DApps running on CKB layer1.
 Due to the uniqueness of Nervos CKB network, DApps are developed in a very different way than DApps on other blockchains, especially Ethereum, so please empty your cup first.
 :::

 APP